 Finally, we decided to give Ellie a real problem to solve.
 The first book in the series brought Ellie and Kate together.
 Maybe this one should threaten to pull them apart.
 Desperate not to lose her best friend, Ellie would need to find a perfect plan to stop that happening.

 You can tell from the title that this is the storyline we chose to develop.
 But I’m not going to tell you what happens.
 You’ll have to wait until the book comes out.
-If you want me to remind you when that happens, please join my mailing list.
-I’ll give you a free story to say thank you.
-(It doesn’t feature Princess Ellie – it’s an alternative version of Sleeping Beauty.)
+If you want to be one of the first people to read Princess Ellie’s Perfect Plan, you can pre-order it from Amazon now.

 It’s eight years since the Authors Guild first sued Google about scanning books and displaying snippets.
 During that time, the Guild claimed to be representing all authors, not just their authors, and attempted to sell us all down the river by entering into a deal with Google that would have given them permission to produce and sell our books without the copyright holders permission and would also have prevented us suing Google ourselves.
 The Google Book Settlement was over 200 pages long, hard to understand, very one-sided in Google’s favour and a nightmare for authors.
 It took a great deal of effort and hours of time to fight but fortunately we won.